IOR88/geo-squizzy/README.md

 Geojson data has to be a valid geojson document type="FeatureCollection"

+Fetch data(keep in mind that data passed to start() method has to be in utf-8 format) and execute start() method
 ```python
 data = get_geojson(url="https://raw.githubusercontent.com/LowerSilesians/geo-squizzy/master/build_big_data/test_data/ExampleDataPoint.json")
 geo_squizzy.start(geojson=data, is_doc=True)
 ```

+Consume
 ```python
 geo_squizzy.get_results()
 ```